Dieal/nixdots/README.md

 those sqlite files inside it.
 Now restart the browser, follow the setup and you're done

+## Rescue Mode
+- su <your_user>
+- cd dotfiles
+- make the changes to fix the booting process
+- make desktop-boot

 # Useful resources
 - https://github.com/Evertras/simple-homemanager Flakes and Home Manager setup for beginners